 This article explains the social interaction theory, developed by Robert Freed Bales in a practical way.
-After reading this article, you’ll understand the basics of this powerful communication tool.
+After reading this article, you’ll understand the basics of this powerful communication and human behavior tool.

 What is Social Interaction Theory?

 The social interaction theory, or the Social Interaction Systems Theory, was developed by Robert Freed Bales.
 At that time, Bales was a pioneer at Harvard University‘s Social Relations department.
 The project, from which this theory was developed, was meant to develop an integrative framework for social psychology.
 This was supposed to be based on the social interaction process, supplemented with value analysis on the content of the interaction.
 Bales believed that this personal approach went much further than the classical experimental approach to the study of group dynamics.

 As part of the research, Bales developed SYMLOG.
 This stands for Systematic Multiple Level Observation of Groups.
 The approach and operations of the SYMLOG consultancy group were interactive and global.
 Amongst other things, it created a database that made it possible to search for connections between human interaction that went much further than previously known.

 During the research, fundamental boundaries of the field of expertise were set, as were the criteria for the behaviour of leaders and followers.
 Based on this, Bales offers a new field theory.
 The new field theory is a revaluation for the many contexts people live in.
 Bales did not strive to bring back the differences, but to understand them.
 He also emphasised that the mental processes of individuals and social interaction take place in systematic contexts that can be measured.
 In this way, behaviour can now be explained and predicted more accurately than ever before.

 Interaction Process Analysis